timmendenhall/timmendenhall.com/_posts/2018-05-04-why-i-chose-godot-3.markdown

 This lead me to find Godot 3.
 I've attempted this engine briefly in the past (2.x with OS X), but, the project select window was bugged out and unusable which left me with a hard pass at the time.
-But, I'm very glad I revisited this engine and the old window bug is gone.
+I'm very glad I revisited this engine and the old window bug is gone.
 Godot 3 is a very lightweight 2d/3d game engine that uses it's own python-like scripting language.
 Coming from a Javscript / Python or probably any scripting language background will make you feel at home.
+It works on Windows, OS X, and Linux and has easy export options for all three as well.

 Like Unity, I was able to get Aseprite and Tiled importing done with 3rd party add-ons.
 This process seemed to go much more smoothly than it did in Unity as well.

-That pretty much brings us up to now.
 Within the first week of using Godot 3, I  was able to handle all of asset pipeline needs, get a camera clamped to tile map boundaries that was imported from Tiled, add player movement and collision detection with the a\* algorithm.
 A very great week.